What To Do When Bank Loans Aren’t An Option

 Yet when those situations involve the need for cash, financial institutions can be distant allies indeed.
 Banks often require strong balance sheets and steady income — the very luxuries entrepreneurs most often lack—before they will lend money.

-It used to be that individuals wishing to borrow sizable amounts of money on short notice were simply out of luck.
+It used to be that individuals wishing to borrow sizable amounts of money on short notice, aside from short-term business loans, were simply out of luck.
 But with the advent of personal asset loans, loans of $1,000 up to $1 million can be obtained in just a few days.
 The process is safe, fast, respectable, private — and very dependable.

 Personal asset loans are executed by tapping into the value of major assets such as luxury cars, jewelry, fine art, precious metals, collectibles, antiques, even fine wines.
 Licensed appraisers determine the fair market value of the asset, after which an appropriate loan is made, often within a day or two.
 The asset is held by the lender until the borrower is ready to repay the loan and reclaim the item, usually in a matter of months.

 Loans against personal assets have numerous advantages over selling.
 Most obvious, of course, is the elimination of the time and commissions involved in putting the item on the market.
 But importantly, most people who need cash also have no interest in losing their possessions.
 The goal is simply to temporarily turn a given asset into cash.
 With a loan, even the most prized possession isn’t gone; it is available once more as soon as the loan amount is repaid.
 Moreover, the owner avoids selling the asset quickly under “fire sale” circumstances, which might result in a significant loss of real value.